 1. Builds Brand Trust and Authority Like a Champ

 95% of B2B buyers consider content as trustworthy when evaluating a company and its offerings – DemandGen

-When you’re providing your current and potential customers the right content, you’re providing them the best answers to their questions.
+When you’re providing your current and potential customers with the right content, you’re providing them with the best answers to their questions.
 And when you’re answering questions, you’re building trust.
-And its human nature to stay loyal to someone who has earned our trust, isn’t it?
+And it’s human nature to stay loyal to someone who has earned our trust, isn’t it?
 In addition to trust, you’re building a relationship and establishing yourself as their go-to expert.
-An effective content marketing strategy not only ensures that your visitors see you as an authority in your niche or industry, but it also shows them that you’ve taken the time to translate that knowledge in a meaningful way just for them.
+An effective content marketing strategy not only ensures that your visitors see you as an authority in your niche or industry, but also shows them that you’ve taken the time to translate that knowledge in a meaningful way just for them.
 But all this doesn’t just happen overnight.
 It takes time and very careful planning of your content strategy.